mmact19/challenge/README.md

 │   │   │   ├── session3
 ...
 ```
 For trimmed data, the annotation will be the file name itself.
 For untrimmed data, the annotation will be stored under `untrimmed/annotation` folder, the file name of the untrimmed video is the end time stamp.
-The split of `train` and `val` for each sub-task will be stored in `trimmed/splits` and `untrimmed/splits` respectively.
+The split of `train` and `val` for each sub-task will be stored in `trimmed/splits` and `untrimmed/splits` respectively, the folder structure under `untrimmed/annotation` is:
 ```
 trainval/
 ├── subject1